groovemonkey/later/README.md

 ## TODO
+- write test function to fill up DB
+  - see how things work with the waitgroup -- does the function wait for workers (and limit them to approx 50?)

 ### Main Worker-Pool Manager Thread
-- Grab the next X tasks, based on timestamp (default=50): (`ZRANGE/ZREVRANGE`)
 - check if max number of worker goroutines are already running
   - bad case: max workers already running, and next task in pool is already in the past: LOG A WARNING
 - fire off worker goroutines to deal with the tasks in the "next x tasks" list
 - if next event time (in redis `tasks` sortedset) is in the future, sleep until $WAKEUP_BEFORE_SECONDS before that task timestamp (configurable): (`time.Sleep(Time.Until($EVENT_TIME - $WAKEUP_BEFORE_SECONDS)))`

-### Goroutine worker
-- do the event action
-- single Redis transaction?
-  - delete (ZREM from `tasks` sorted set)
-  - delete from `taskdetails` hashmap (HDEL)
-  - delete from username_tasks list
-- if/when there's a webapp around this, update the task status in the webapp's RDBMS (postgres)

 ### Various small stuff
+- turn constants into env vars
+  - read in schedulingTimerange from environment variables
+  - read in redis host/user/pass from environment variables

+- move testing code from main() into a separate test script
-- fmt. to log.
+- remove verbose println logging.
+Change real (WARN/ERR) logs from fmt. to log.
 - how does that redis response value work? (*redis.IntCmd and https://redis.uptrace.dev/guide/go-redis.html#redis-nil)
 - add error handling to the redis calls
-- read in schedulingTimerange from environment variables
-- read in redis host/user/pass from environment variables

 ### Features
 - email sending